Oratorian/script-archive/PowerShell/fivemupdater/README.md

 - Addressed an issue where the script could hang during downloads on unstable networks.

 ## [1.0.2.5] - 2024-09-15
-### Added
-- Introduced a `--silent` flag for running the script without any output or notifications, ideal for automation.
-- Users can now specify custom update directories using the `-UpdateDir` parameter during script execution.

 ### Improved
 - Reduced the size of the 7-Zip executable download by switching to a more lightweight version.
 - Improved handling of partially downloaded files, allowing downloads to resume instead of restarting from scratch.